jasync-sql/jasync-sql/README.markdown

 }
 ```

-First, create a `DatabaseConnectionHandler`, connect it to the database, execute queries (this object is not thread
+First, create a `PostgreSQLConnection`, connect it to the database, execute queries (this object is not thread
 safe, so you must execute only one query at a time) and work with the futures it returns.
 Once you are done, call
 disconnect and the connection is closed.

 You can also use the `ConnectionPool` provided by the driver to simplify working with database connections in your app.
 Check the blog post above for more details and the project's ScalaDocs.

-## Supported Scala/Java types and their destination types on PostgreSQL
+## Contributors

+* @fwbrasil

 ## Licence

-This project is freely available under the Apache 2 licence, use it at your own risk.
+This project is freely available under the Apache 2 licence, fork, fix and send back :)